Artsakh Defence Army: Personnel

 According to Richard Giragosian, the Artsakh Defence Army in 2009 was composed of around 20,000 officers and soldiers and maintained a "constant state of readiness, undergoing more serious combat training and operational exercises than any other former Soviet army."
 The Nagorno-Karabakh Defence Army maintained a small air force with a personnel of around 250 men.
 While the NKDA did not formally disclosed personnel numbers, the International Institute for Strategic Studies (IISS) estimated that the NKDA had 12,000 personnel prior to its defeat in September 2023.
 The IISS also stated that the regular Army was supported by volunteers and irregular troops.

 Personnel units

 Special Forces

 The Special Forces of the Artsakh Defense Army was established in 2000.
 Based on the previous National Guard, it carries out both of planned and unplanned combat operations.
 Among its notable commanders were Samvel Harutyunyan.
 On 11 August 2010, a memorial fountain was unveiled in Aygestan community of Askeran region on August 10 in memory of the fallen soldiers of the Special Forces.
 The memorial was built with the financial means of the former and current servicemen of the detachment.
 Their professional holiday was on 5 November.

 Engineer Battalion

-The Defense Army has an engineering battalion that was involved in the clearance of minefields of strategic importance.
+The Defense Army had an engineering battalion that was involved in the clearance of minefields of strategic importance.
 It was formed on 1 February 1995.
 Roles Aghajanyan was the first head of the Defence Army engineering services.